Your Daily Commute vs. Higher Car Insurance Rates

 - Shop closer to home

 Obviously, some of these tips may be easier to adapt than others, depending on your situation.
-But, bottom line is, if you want to save money on your car insurance, lower the miles you drive.
+But, the bottom line is, if you want to save money on your car insurance, lower the miles you drive.
 Your wallet will thank you for it.
-As a matter of fact, why not get a free quote today?
+As a matter of fact, why not get a free, no-obligation auto insurance quote today?